stakahama/libIgorPro/README.md

 Igor Pro (Wavemetrics, Inc.) is a software used by many members of the atmospheric aerosol community (among others).
-The included programming language grew out of a set of macro routines, so shows its operational heritage.
+The included programming language grew out of a set of macro routines and displays its operational heritage.

 Challenges:
 - "Waves are global objects" (Igor manual Version 6.1, p.
 IV-48).